 Gyuri bácsi konyhája

-This self-service, utilitarian eatery (“étkezde” in Hungarian) a bit outside the city center in District 9 may not be for everyone.
-Even within Budapest’s affordable eatery genre, Gyuri bácsi konyhája is positioned toward the lower end when it comes to comfort and interior design.
-In fact, the “decor” could only be alluded to in ironic terms.
-I’m nonetheless including Gyuri bácsi here because the food is excellent, and it's an authentic representation of the type of everyday dining that most tourists are unlikely to experience in Budapest.
+This self-service, modest eatery (“étkezde”) a bit outside the city center in District 9 may not be for everyone.
+Even within Budapest’s low-priced eatery genre, Gyuri bácsi konyhája is positioned towards the lower end when it comes to comfort and interior design.
+But the food is excellent, and the place represents the type of everyday dining that most tourists are unlikely to experience in Budapest.

-If you question my judgement, take comfort in knowing that Gyuri bácsi konyhája gets packed with locals at lunch time.
-In fact - another stamp of approval - the owner of a well-known Budapest étkezde often eats here on Saturdays (unlike other étkezdes, Gyuri bácsi stays open on Saturdays and closes only on Sundays).
+Gyuri bácsi konyhája gets packed with locals at lunchtime.
+In fact, the owner of a well-known Budapest étkezde often eats here on Saturdays (unlike other étkezdes, Gyuri bácsi stays open on Saturdays and closes only on Sundays).